briansmith/ring/STYLE.md

 success and 0 indicates failure.
 The module [ring::bssl](src/bssl.rs) contains a [transparent] `Result` type which should be used as the return type when declaring foreign functions which follow this convention.
-A `ring::bssl::Result` should be converted to a `std::result::Result` using the pattern in the following example (note the placement of `unsafe`):
+A `ring::bssl::Result` should be converted to a `core::result::Result` using the pattern in the following example (note the placement of `unsafe`):

 [transparent]: https://doc.rust-lang.org/nightly/reference/type-layout.html#the-transparent-representation